-ID Mitigation PC-9.02 Construction of temporary crossings shall follow the Fisheries and Oceans Canada Manitoba Operational Statement for Temporary Stream Crossings.
-PC-9.03 Construction of transmission line stream crossings shall follow the Fisheries and Oceans Canada Manitoba Operational Statement for Overhead Line Construction.
-PC-9.04 Where applicable, the Fisheries and Oceans Canada Manitoba Operational Statement for Isolated or Dry Open Cut Stream Crossings and/or High-pressure Directional Drilling shall be adhered to.
-PC-9.05 Approach gradients to waterbodies shall not exceed 5% to control erosion and minimize sedimentation.
-This gradient may be achieved using log ramps or other methods, but shall not include grading.
-PC-9.06 Vehicles, machinery and equipment working on watercourse crossings shall be kept in good working condition and free of fluid leaks.
-PC-9.07 Existing woody debris shall not be removed from stream beds unless required for the stream crossing and approved by the Site Environmental Officer.
-PC-9.08 Aggregate materials shall not be removed from the bed or bank of any stream or waterway.
-PC-9.09 Branches, sawdust, soil or organic materials shall not to be used as bank or bridge fill.
-Only approved materials including bundled logs shall be used at stream crossings.
-PC-9.10 Right-of-way and access road planning shall minimize the number of watercourse crossings.
-PC-9.11 Only clean, well-graded aggregate fill shall be used to backfill excavations adjacent to watercourse crossings.
-PC-9.12 Erosion protection and sediment control measures shall be put in place prior to the commencement of construction activities.
-PC-9.13 The bed or banks of watercourses shall not be disturbed during removal of snow fills.
-PC-9.14 Riparian vegetation along rights-of-way shall be maintained in accordance with the Fisheries and Oceans Canada Manitoba Operational Statement for Maintenance of Riparian Vegetation in Existing Rights-of-Way.
-PC-9.15 Disturbed stream banks shall be stabilized and re-vegetated with low growth vegetation as soon as practical.
-PC-9.16 The Site Environmental Officer shall be present when winter stream crossings are being decommissioned prior to breakup.
-PC-9.17 The Site Environmental Officer shall inspect rehabilitated watercourse crossings in accordance with the site Rehabilitation and Vegetation Management Plan to assess the success of re-vegetation and to determine if additional rehabilitation is required.
-PC-9.18 Saturated marshy floodplains of streams shall be avoided as watercourse crossings to the extent possible.
-Where marshy floodplain areas must be crossed, the work shall be carried out under frozen conditions.
-PC-9.19 Riparian Buffers shall be a minimum of 30m and increase in size based on slope of land entering waterway.
-(See Riparian Buffer Table 6.3) Within these buffers shrub and herbaceous understory vegetation shall be maintained along with trees that do not violate Manitoba Hydro Vegetation Clearance Requirements.
-PC-9.20 Construction vehicles, machinery and heavy equipment shall not be permitted in designated machine-free zones except at designated crossings.
+ID Mitigation PC-9.02 Construction of temporary crossings will follow the Fisheries and Oceans Canada Manitoba Operational Statement for Temporary Stream Crossings.
+PC-9.03 Construction of transmission line stream crossings will follow the Fisheries and Oceans Canada Manitoba Operational Statement for Overhead Line Construction.
+PC-9.04 Where applicable, the Fisheries and Oceans Canada Manitoba Operational Statement for Isolated or Dry Open Cut Stream Crossings and/or High-pressure Directional Drilling will be adhered to.
+PC-9.05 Approach gradients to waterbodies will not exceed 5% to control erosion and minimize sedimentation.
+This gradient may be achieved using log ramps or other methods, but will not include grading.
+PC-9.06 Vehicles, machinery and equipment working on watercourse crossings will be kept in good working condition and free of fluid leaks.
+PC-9.07 Existing woody debris will not be removed from stream beds unless required for the stream crossing and approved by the Site Environmental Officer.
+PC-9.08 Aggregate materials will not be removed from the bed or bank of any stream or waterway.
+PC-9.09 Branches, sawdust, soil or organic materials will not to be used as bank or bridge fill.
+Only approved materials including bundled logs will be used at stream crossings.
+PC-9.10 Right-of-way and access road planning will minimize the number of watercourse crossings.
+PC-9.11 Only clean, well-graded aggregate fill will be used to backfill excavations adjacent to watercourse crossings.
+PC-9.12 Erosion protection and sediment control measures will be put in place prior to the commencement of construction activities.
+PC-9.13 The bed or banks of watercourses will not be disturbed during removal of snow fills.
+PC-9.14 Riparian vegetation along rights-of-way will be maintained in accordance with the Fisheries and Oceans Canada Manitoba Operational Statement for Maintenance of Riparian Vegetation in Existing Rights-of-Way.
+PC-9.15 Disturbed stream banks will be stabilized and re-vegetated with low growth vegetation as soon as practical.
+PC-9.16 The Site Environmental Officer will be present when winter stream crossings are being pulled out prior to breakup.
+PC-9.17 The Site Environmental Officer will inspect rehabilitated watercourse crossings in accordance with the site Rehabilitation Plan to assess the success of re-vegetation and to determine if additional rehabilitation is required.
+PC-9.18 Saturated marshy floodplains of streams will be avoided as watercourse crossings to the extent possible.
+Where marshy floodplain areas must be crossed, the work will be carried out under frozen conditions.